Articut

 ---|---|---|

-status | bool | The value could be True or False. |
+status | bool | Its value will be True or False. |

 - UserDefinedDICT Parsing ERROR.
-(Please check your the format and encoding.): Cannot load user_defined_dict_file.
-Please double check the format (as JSON dictionary format) and the encoding (as UTF-8). | ||
+(Please check your the format and encoding.): The user-defined dictionary could not be loaded, please check if the format (Dict) or encoding (UTF-8) is correct. | ||

 - Maximum UserDefinedDICT file size exceeded!
-(UserDefinedDICT file shall be samller than 10MB.): The user_defined_dict_file is bigger than 10MB.
-This may cause potential Connection TimeOut Error. |
+(UserDefinedDICT file shall be samller than 10MB.): The user-defined dictionary file size exceeds 10MB. |

-Part-of-speech (POS)
+Part-of-speech (POS) Tagging

 Do(MODAL) not(FUNC_negation) give up(VerbP).
 We(ENTITY_pronoun) look forward to(VerbP) seeing(ACTION_verb) strong(MODIFIER) AI(ENTITY_nouny) soon(MODIFIER).

 Without the idea of POS, words are just a string of symbols connected by space.
 It takes the knowledge of POS to compile the meanings of sentences.
+Human understand natural language basing on the POS of the words and its meaning to identify the contribution of them in the sentence.

 Tag Categories